 Training kids to obey God without also telling them about the hope of Christ will either create moralistic children or make them rebel.

 Just ask the ancient Israelites.
-They were given law, and they rebelled until they lost their land.
+God’s word tells us that they were given law, and they rebelled until they lost their land.
 Then they turned into legalistic Pharisees, adding to the law until it was an incredible burden on everyone.
+They thought this was the better way, but both were wrong.

 The law is not the Christian way.
-The gospel is the Christian way.
+The gospel based on the love of God is the Christian way.

 But what is the gospel?